8th Infantry Division (Belgium): Second World War

-At the beginning of the battle, III battalion of the 19th Line Regiment was deployed to the nearby town of Grand Bois de Grandes Salles to possibly intervene with a German Parachute landing.
+At the beginning of the battle, the III battalion of the 19th Line Regiment was deployed to the nearby town of Grand Bois de Grandes Salles to possibly intervene with a German Parachute landing.
 The 13th line regiment was sent to occupy the forest of Tronquoi to discourage and prevent a possible German landing.

-When the Ardennes have been withdrawn, the 1st Company of the 2nd Battalion, and the 3rd Auxiliary regiment join the 8th Infantry Division and fortified the Meuse Meuse Sector.
+When the Ardennes had been withdrawn from, the 1st Company of the 2nd Battalion, and the 3rd Auxiliary regiment join the 8th Infantry Division and fortified the Meuse Meuse Sector.
 The 8th Infantry Division will become responsible for this sector.

-After the collapse of Leige, the 8th Infantry Division's defense was heavily manned with the 2nd Division of the Ardennes Hunters, the French 1st Army, and the retreating forces of III Corps, which made the lines of position Namur extend north.
-The Germans didn’t hesitate to attack and are advancing on a rapid pace.
+After the collapse of Liège, the 8th Infantry Division's defense was heavily manned with the 2nd Division of the Ardennes Hunters, the French 1st Army, and the retreating forces of III Corps, which made the lines of position Namur extend north.
+The Germans didn't hesitate to attack and are advancing on a rapid pace.
 The 8th Infantry Division as to get every advantage it could get to withstand this sudden collapse in resistance.

 By May 15, contact was broken for a while as the high command issue that Namur and the Meuse Meuse sector be abandoned.
 The plan is that by May 16, the entire Corp must be west of the Scheldt Canal.
 But they managed to arrive at the three villages they have to defend.
 (Oeselhem, Markegem, and Olsene.)
 In an agreement with the British, VII Corps shortened their lines so the British army can take up positions south.

 But the German advance didn't halt and the 8th Infantry Division was sent to take up positions between the Leie Canal and the Upper Scheldt Canal.
-The 8th Infantry Division was also responsible of securing the southern Belgian frontier in case of a British withdrawal.
+The 8th Infantry Division was also responsible for securing the southern Belgian frontier in case of a British withdrawal.